romilly/freeplane-and-yaml/README.md

 convert data/marr.yaml temp
 ```

-### YAML Schema Requirements
+### YAML Schema requirements explained

-The YAML must conform to these rules:
+As the schema specifies, The YAML must conform to these rules:
 - Must have a root node with a title and at least one child
 - Each node requires a title
 - Notes are optional